8 Best Wise Alternatives for International Payments in 2026

 8. Corpay: Enterprise AP automation with payments

 Corpay combines enterprise-focused cross-border payments with AP automation, targeting mid-market to enterprise organizations.
-The platform delivers cloud-based AP automation with end-to-end invoice processing, approval routing, and payment execution.
+The platform serves companies with established finance teams and complex approval workflows.

 Why businesses choose Corpay over Wise